Adversarial Robustness through Bias Variance Decomposition: A New Perspective for Federated Learning: The Proposed Framework

-{\bfseries Server Update}.
-Server has two components: The first component uses FedAvg~\cite{mcmahan2017communication} algorithm to aggregate the local models' parameters, i.e., $w_G = \mathrm{Aggregate}(w_1,w_2,\cdots,w_K) = \sum_{k=1}^K \frac{n_k}{n}w_k$ where $n = \sum_{k=1}^K n_k$ and $w_k$ is the model parameters in the $k^{\mathrm{th}}$ client.
-Meanwhile, another component is designed to produce adversarially perturbed examples which could be induced by a poisoning attack algorithm for the usage of robust adversarial training.
+The server has two crucial components.
+The first one is model aggregation, which synchronously compresses and aggregates the received local model parameters.
+Another component is designed to produce adversarially perturbed examples which are induced by a poisoning attack algorithm for the usage of adversarial training.